-RAD 2204 Clinical Practice I (4 CH clinical course)
+RAD 2204 Clinical Practice I (Clinical 22 hours)

-Catalog = Clinical 22 hours

-Content and clinical practice experiences are designed to sequentially develop, apply, critically analyze, integrate, synthesize and evaluate concepts and theories in the performance of radiologic procedures within the corresponding semester.
+Content and clinical practice experiences are designed to sequentially develop, apply, critically analyze, integrate, synthesize and evaluate concepts and theories in the performance of radiologic procedures within the corresponding semester and a minimum of 330 contact hours.
 Through structured, sequential, competency-based clinical assignments, concepts of team practice, patient- centered clinical practice and professional development are discussed, examined and evaluated.
 Clinical practice experiences are designed to provide patient care and assessment, competent performance of radiologic imaging and total quality management.
 Levels of competency and outcomes measurement will be taught to ensure the well-being of the patient prior to, during, and following the radiologic procedure.
-See degree plan for credit to contact hour ratio.
+Prerequisite: RAD 2133 Will not satisfy general education science requirements.

-RAD 2214 Principles of Exposure (4 CH lecture course)
+RAD 2214 Principles of Exposure (Lecture 4 hours)